LibraryCarpentry/governance/minutes/may-meeting.md

    * We supported one in-person and one online training for these instructor trainings

    This will be raised with The Carpentries as Chris will report back.

+**Other business**
+The question of "What constitutes a Library Carpentry workshop?" is to be decided over the coming months.
+[An issue for comment has been raised here](https://github.com/LibraryCarpentry/governance/issues/1).
+Please have your say.